Quasispecies Theory for Evolution of Modularity: Abstract

 \section{Abstract}

 Biological systems are modular, and this modularity evolves over time and in different environments.
 A number of observations have been made of increased modularity in biological systems under increased environmental pressure.
-We here develop a quasispecies theory for the dynamics of modularity in these systems.
-We find a principle of least action for the evolved modularity at steady state and a fluctuation dissipation relation for the rate of change of modularity.
-We also derive a relationship between rate of environmental changes and rate of growth of modularity, and show how the steady-state fitness in a randomly changing environment can be computed.
+We here develop a quasispecies theory for the dynamics of modularity in populations of these systems.
+We show how the steady-state fitness in a randomly changing environment can be computed.
+We derive a fluctuation dissipation relation for the rate of change of modularity and use it to derive a relationship between rate of environmental changes and rate of growth of modularity.
+We also find a principle of least action for the evolved modularity at steady state.
 Finally, we compare our predictions to simulations of protein evolution and find them to be consistent.